webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 - **Active Cipher Attack**: Where the intruder inserts or modifies messages.;
 - **The replay system Cipher Attack**: Where the intruder takes a legitimate message and sends it into the network at some future time.;
 - **Cut-and-paste Cipher Attack**: Where the intruder mixes parts of two different encrypted messages and is able to create a new message.
 This message is likely to make no sense but may trick the receiver into doing something that helps the intruder.;
-- **Time resetting**: Some encryption schemes use the time of the computer to create the key.
+- **Time resetting Cipher Attack**: Some encryption schemes use the time of the computer to create the key.
 Resetting this time or determining the time that the message was created can give some useful information to the intruder.;
 - **Time Cipher Attack**: This involves determining the amount of time that a user takes to decrypt the message; from this the key could be found.;
 - **AES poor implementation of the encryption method**: leaves it susceptible to attacks such as: Brute force, use of Non-Random Numbers, and copy-and-paste.;
 - **RSA suffers from**: several weaknesses and is susceptible to numerous attacks and cracking methods.;